 Address Bits Bit Name Description

 0xB00 [7:1] Reserved Reserved.

-0 STATUS_EEPROM(read only) This read-only bit indicates the status of the data transferred between the EEPROM and the buffer register bank during the writing and reading of the EEPROM.
-This signal is also available at the STATUS0 pin when Register 0x232[4] is set.
+0 Status_EEPROM(read only) This read-only bit indicates the status of the data transferred between the EEPROM and the buffer register bank during the writing and reading of the EEPROM.
+This signal is also available at the STATUS0 pin when Register 0x232, Bit 4 is set.
 0: data transfer is complete.
 1: data transfer is not complete.

-Table 60.
+Table 61.
 EEPROM Error Checking Readback

 Address Bits Bit Name Description

 0xB01 [7:1] Reserved Reserved.

-0 EEPROM data error (read This read-only bit indicates an error during the data transfer between the EEPROM and the buffer.

-only) 0: no error; data is correct.
+0 EEPROM data error (read only) This read-only bit indicates an error during the data transfer between the EEPROM and the buffer.
+0: no error; data is correct.

-1: incorrect data detected.